NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 1. Select the tool and the select the layer you would like the pour to be in.
 In your case one of the internal layers.
 2. Select the area you would like the pour to include.
 There is a "width" option you can set while drawing the outline.
 This corresponds to the width of the outline.
 I recommend using a small value (e.g., 0.5mm).
-3. Select the Name tool (Or type name in the command line) and click on an edge of the polygon.
+3. Select the `Name` tool (Or type "name" in the command line) and click on an edge of the polygon.
 Type (e.g., “GND” if the metal should be connected to GND).
 It may ask if you want to merge nets (yes), what the resulting name should be (e.g., “GND”), and/or whether you want to rename the whole net or just this polygon (just the polygon).

 Once the pour is created, you can click the "Show all polygon pour fills" tool and Fusion360 will fill in the pour.
 Fusion360 is intelligent about how it fills in the pour.
 It will carve out areas around pads, SMDs, and traces that are part of the signal assigned to the pour.
 For pads, SMDs, and traces that are part of the same signal, Fusion360 will attach the pour to those components.